smithlabcode/smithlab_cpp/README.md

 - `QualityScore.*pp` likely should be removed, as we only use sequencing quality scores in specific places, and in those places have chosen to re-implement anything that would be here.
-- `smithlab_os.*pp`: anything related to a `prb` file should be removed.
-Any use of character arrays should be replaced with strings for filenames.
+- `smithlab_os.* Any use of character arrays should be replaced with strings for filenames.
 Implementation of many functions in the cpp file is sloppy.
 - `smithlab_utils.*pp`: lots to replace here.
 Many functions seem redundant with functions elsewhere.
 Not sure of we need the smithlab namespace.
 Likely the `copy_if` function should be removed.
 We